Cody Fry

 Cody Fry (born July 10, 1990) is an American singer-songwriter, multi-instrumentalist, composer and producer based in Nashville, Tennessee.
 He gained national attention on the 14th season of American Idol making it to the top 48.
 He has released several solo albums since 2006.
 His work spans many genres including pop, orchestral pop, and soul.
 He is known for his orchestral pop compositions, including orchestral versions of covers.
 In 2021, he was nominated for a Grammy Award at the 64th edition in the category of Best Arrangement, Instrumental and Vocals for his cover of The Beatles' "Eleanor Rigby", and again in 2025 for his arrangement of "The Sound of Silence" by Simon & Garfunkel.

 He has collaborated and worked with a number of artists, including Cory Wong and Ben Rector.
-He's released eight albums and one compilation which include recent releases such as Pictures of Mountains (2021), Symphony Sessions (2022), and The End (2023).
+He has released eight albums and one compilation, which include recent releases such as Pictures of Mountains (2021), Symphony Sessions (2022), and The End (2023).